zhangyuc/splash/package.md

 You can set the following paramters:

-- **numIteration**: the number of rounds that SGD runs and synchronizes.
+- **numIterations**: the number of rounds that SGD runs and synchronizes.
 - **stepSize**: a scalar value denoting the stepsize of stochastic gradient descent.
 Although the stepsize of individual iterates are adaptively chosen by AdaGrad, they will always be proportional to this parameter.
 - **dataPerIteration**: the proportion of local data processed in each iteration.
 The default value is `1.0`.
 By choosing a smaller proportion, the algorithm will synchronize more frequently or terminate more quickly.
 - **maxThreadNum**: the maximum number of thread to run the algorithm.
 The default value is equal to the number of Parametrized RDD partitions.